MONUSCO: 2006

-This mission came to an end on 30 November 2006.
+This mission ended on 30 November 2006.

 2007

 In May 2007, India announced that it would be sending an additional 70 Indian Air Force personnel to join the MONOU effort.

 2008

 Indian peacekeepers on duty, protecting aid workers.
 India was the single largest contributor of personnel.

 In August 2008, an internal investigation led by the Indian Army and other MONOU officers revealed that about ten Indian peacekeepers may have been involved in abuse and exploitation in Congo.
 Earlier in May 2008, the vice chief of the Indian Army visited Congo to look into these allegations and by August 2008, the Indian Army had launched an official probe to look into these allegations.

 On 26 October 2008 Rally for Congolese Democracy (RCD) forces of Laurent Nkunda seized a major military camp, along with Virunga National Park for use as a base to launch attacks.
 This occurred after a peace treaty failed, with the resultant fighting displacing thousands.
 The park was taken due to its strategic location on a main road leading to the city of Goma.

 On 27 October 2008 riots began around the United Nations compound in Goma, and civilians pelted the building with rocks and threw Molotov cocktails, claiming that the UN forces had done nothing to prevent the RCD advance.
 The Congolese national army also retreated under pressure from the rebel army in a "major retreat".

 Meanwhile, United Nations gunships and armoured vehicles were used in an effort to halt the advance of the rebels, who claimed to be within 7 mi of Goma.
 Special Representative of the UN Secretary-General for DRC Alan Doss explained the necessity of engaging the rebels, stating that "[the UN] can't allow population centres to be threatened ... [the UN] had to engage."

 Indian Army personnel were asked to deploy themselves from Goma to adjoining North Kivu province, after the Uruguayan battalion deployed in the region fled.
 However, after that several Uruguayan battalions were playing a crucial role in the buffer zone between the retreating government soldiers and the advancing rebels.

 On 29 October 2008, a French request for an EU reinforcement of 1,500 troops was refused by several countries and appeared unlikely to materialize; however, the UN forces stated they would act to prevent takeovers of population centres.

 In November 2008, India announced that it would be sending the 3rd battalion of the 3rd Gorkha Rifles regiment to replace a Sikh Light Infantry battalion and join the peace-keeping effort in the Congo.
 India made the decision to send its elite forces amidst rising concerns that Indian peace-keepers were getting caught in the cross-fire between DRC government troops and rebels.